joseph-jja/wetness.js/README.md

-wetness
+wetness.js
 =======

-`wetness` is a `bash` script for checking a CSS file for duplicate properties.
+`wetness.js` is a node port of the `wetness` bash script 'wetness.js` script checks a CSS file for duplicate properties.
 Just like [Ellie Kemper][BJ], the aim of this script is to help make it DRY.
+This fork adds a few things in to the original wetness script: 1) verbosity so you can get just rough numbers of duplicates or the actual duplicates;
+2) you can see what rules have the duplicate properties

 This script utilizes associative arrays in `bash` which requires version 4 or better.
 OSX is still shipping with version 3.2 but you can easily upgrade to